-Any patron's winnings in an amount under \$500.00 shall be paid in cash or check on the date on which it is won.
-Any patron's winnings in an amount over \$500.00 shall be paid only by check and within two hours of the patron's request to cash out.
+Any patron's winnings in an amount under \$500.00 shall be paid in cash on the date on which it is won.
+Any patron's winnings in an amount over \$500.00 or more shall be paid in cash, or check, or both, in accordance with the patron's request, and within two hours of the patron's request to cash out.